 Registration fees only pay for a small portion of the program cost.
-Grants from the Texas Corn Producers Board, the Texas Wheat Producers Association, Texas Farm Bureau, the Houston Livestock Show and Rodeo, and the Cotton State Support Committee make this program possible.
-Other significant contributors include the Texas Rural Communities (TRC) and various area agribusinesses.
+Grants from the Texas Corn Producers Board, the Texas Wheat Producers Association, Texas Farm Bureau, and the Cotton State Support Committee make this program possible.
+Other significant contributors include area agribusinesses.